shakkathir/aws.remote.dev.setup.resources/setup.guide.md

 ![SSH OVER ssm manager image](/SSH_OVER_ssm_manager.jpg "SSH OVER ssm manager image")

 ### Network Configuration
 Before creating the EC2 instance you will need a VPC with a Public and Private Subnets.
-Since will be running your dev ec2 instance in the Private Subnet, it will need internet access (so that we can install and update dev tool chains).
+Since  your dev ec2 instance will be running in the Private Subnet, it will need public internet access internet so that we can install and update dev tool chains).

-In order to give access to the internet to our private subnet we will be using a NAT Gateway.
-In addition, to enable internet connectivity, this gateway make sure that the internet doesn’t initiate a connection with the instance.
+In order to give access to the public internet to our private subnet we will be using a NAT Gateway.
+In addition, it makes sure that the outside client doesn’t initiate a connection with the instance.

+  1. Create a NAT Gateway in the public subnet
+  2. Assign an elastic IP to the NAT Gateway
+  3. Update the routing table attached to the private subnet to route the public traffic to NAT gateway.

 The network configuration that will be used is represented below:
 ![SSH OVER ssm manager image](/network.diag1.png "Network setup 1 ")